fsmosca/UCIChessEngineProtocol/README.md

 * position [fen <fenstring> | startpos ]  moves <move1> .... <movei>
-	Set up the position described in fenstring on the internal board and play the moves on the internal chess board. if the game was played  from the start position the string "startpos" will be sent
+	Set up the position described in fenstring on the internal board and play the moves on the internal chess board.
+	If the game was played  from the start position the string "startpos" will be sent
 	Note: no "new" command is needed.
 However, if this position is from a different game than the last position sent to the engine, the GUI should have sent a "ucinewgame" inbetween.